Written by Tomas Meskauskas

 Remove Mindspark toolbars from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for toolbars and browser helper objects with publishers designated as Mindspark Interactive Network.
 Select these entries and click "Remove".

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Internet Options", in the opened window remove home.tb.ask.com or mywebsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove home.tb.ask.com or mywebsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Ask Web Search" or "My Web Search".

 If you continue to have problems with redirects to home.tb.ask.com or mywebsearch.com, reset your Internet Explorer settings to default.